CPSSD/cerberus/CONTRIBUTING.md

 ## Branching ##

-Branching will be done in accordance with the git-flow style of branching.
+Branching should be done in accordance with the [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) style of branching.
 There is a master branch and a develop branch.
 Most features will be developed in feature branches off the develop branch.
 Features will be merged into the develop branch when complete.
 The develop branch will be merged into a release branch for final bugfixes before a release.
 When ready for a release it will be merged to the master branch.